HRCoopJake/ufiber-change-vlan/README.md

 ## Getting Started
 ### Dependencies
     pip install ipaddress
-    pip install getpass

 ### Setup
 Run setup.py to create the SQLite3 database which is where the IP, Username, and Passwords will be stored for all OLTs.
-Keep in mind that none of these fields are encrypted
+Keep in mind that none of these fields are encrypted.

 ## Usage
 python3 main.py -m mac_address -v vlan [-o OLT...] [-h]